Frequently Asked Questions about Travel Plans

 - Do I need Travel Insurance when travelling in Canada?

 Our Government health plan covers a limited amount of expenses that are incurred outside the province.
 A Travel Plan will pick up costs not covered by our Government health plan.
+More information on the limitations of your BC Health Plan (MSP) coverage and why you should have travel insurance for trips within Canada is available on the BC Ministry of Health website.

 - Why should I purchase Multiple Trip plan instead of Single Trip plan?